-Walking through this mine provides a great way to experience the way miners worked.
-They had mannequins showing where people slept and worked in the mine.
-They also had a sign to feature the “glory hole,” where they pulled out $65,000 worth of silver.
+Walking through the mine is a great way to experience the way miners worked.
+They had mannequins showing how people slept and worked in the mine.
+They also had a sign that showed the “glory hole,” where they pulled out $65,000 worth of silver.

-I am a claustrophobic person but never felt scared in the mine.
-It is well kept up, lit and ventilated so it shouldn’t be a problem for many people.
+I am claustrophobic but never felt scared in the mine.
+It is well kept up, lit, and ventilated, so it shouldn’t be a problem for most people.

 When you exit, you are at the base of the scenic view.

-At the back of the town is a short little hill you can walk up that gives you a great view of the town below.
+At the back of the town is a short little hill you can walk up, giving you a great view of the town below.
 This area can also be accessed from where the mine exit is as well.
 If it is hot, make sure you know there is no shade here, but that doesn’t stop it from being a great view.

 My favorite place in the town for photography is the old historic schoolhouse.
-This site is nestled under the mountain that has the Calico sign on it, and that makes it a great place to take pictures.
+This site is nestled under the mountain that has the Calico sign on it, making it a great place to take pictures.

-There are plenty more places to explore in the town such as the general store, sweet shop, barbershop, and gold panning area, but all of these were not as exciting to me as the above attractions.
-Calico Ghost Town is a great place to at least go once, let me know what you think in the comments.
+There are plenty more places to explore in the town, such as the general store, sweet shop, barbershop, and gold panning area if you are interested in experiencing more.
+Calico Ghost Town is a great place to go at least once; let me know what your favorite spot is in the comments.